pydoit/doit/doc/dependencies.rst

 ----------

-Apart from file dependencies you can extend `doit` to support other ways to determine if a task is up-to-date throught the attribute ``uptodate``.
+Apart from file dependencies you can extend `doit` to support other ways to determine if a task is up-to-date through the attribute ``uptodate``.

 This can be used in cases where you need to some kind of calculation to determine if the task is up-to-date or not.